 With the final addition of bassist Tim Partridge (ex-Company Caine) the new band was complete and was launched in May 1973 under the name Mighty Kong.
 After the break-up of Daddy Cool, Wilson and Hannaford were keen to get away from that band's stylistic restrictions (i.e. the 50s repertoire, and the 'zany' stage outfits), which tended to obscure the more serious side of their work.
 The material that they put together was a heavier, contemporary rock style, bringing in some of the progressive elements which had featured in their earlier band Sons of the Vegetal Mother, and which had resurfaced on Daddy Cool's second album, 'Sex Dope, Rock'n'Roll: Teenage Heaven'.
 Mighty Kong's only album, 'All I Wanna Do Is Rock', was recorded at Melbourne's Armstrong's Studios, engineered and produced by John Fischbach on Robbie Porter's Wizard label.

 Regrettably the group never really gelled, and Wilson stated in a 2007 interview that it lacked the chemistry that made Daddy Cool such a successful group.
-Mighty Kong had already split up by the time the album and its accompanying single, "Callin' All Cats / Hard Drugs (Are Bad For You)" were released in December 1973, but without a band to promote them, the records made no impression on the charts.
+Mighty Kong had already split up by the time the album and its accompanying single, "Callin' All Cats / Hard Drugs (Are Bad For You)" was released in December 1973, but without a band to promote them, the records made no impression on the charts.
 In early 1973 Wilson and Hannaford bowed to financial pressures; the split of Daddy Cool had left them with large debts, so they reformed Daddy Cool for what was meant to be a one-off performance at the 1974 Sunbury Festival.
 It was rapturously received, and prompted a full reformation, with more touring and recording; this incarnation of the band lasted until September 1975.
 Ross Hannaford died in 2016.
 Tim Partridge died in 2020.

 Members